Christine Quinn Calls Season 4 of 'Selling Sunset' 'Difficult'

 Christine Quinn is opening up about how "difficult" season 4 of Selling Sunset was for her.
 The new mom spoke to ET Canada about struggling with postpartum depression and PTSD after the traumatic birth of her son, Christian.

-"I was pregnant on top of dealing with postpartum depression… this season was really difficult for me," Quinn shared.
+"I was pregnant on top of dealing with postpartum depression… This season was really difficult for me," Quinn admitted.
 "I did the best that I could with the emotions that I was dealing with at the time and that I’m still dealing with now."

 Season 4 of the reality series detailed the final months of Quinn's pregnancy and her transition to becoming a new mom, both of which looked easy on screen, but Quinn shared, she was struggling behind-the-scenes.

 "The problem that I was facing [was] everyone was saying, 'Oh, well, you know, she’s so thin.
 She’s so this.
 She’s so that.'
-But inside you know, I was dealing with PTSD,” she added.
+But inside I was dealing with PTSD,” she added.

 "They make fun of the fact of me being late in the show.
 'Oh, Christine’s late.
 Oh, Christine’s late.'
 And it’s because I was literally having panic attacks and I was worried about my pregnancy and something going wrong because every time I was working, I was walking into work," Quinn said.
 "It was a lion’s den and these girls were pitted against me.
 And it was really, really difficult."